nest/nest-simulator/doc/userdoc/tutorials/pynest_tutorial/part_1_neurons_and_simple_neural_networks.rst

 Run the simulation and plot the results, they will look incorrect.
 To fix this you must plot the two neuron traces separately.
-Replace the code that extracts the events from the ``multimeter`` with the following lines.
+Replace the code that extracts the events from the :hxt_ref:`multimeter` with the following lines.

 ::